rosestrobelwpi/a3-rosestrobelwpi/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I used a lot of middleware, including express.urlencoded, express.json, cookieSession, and express.static.

-**Tech Achievement 2**I received a 100 in all 4 categories on lighthouse for the login, but I recieved all 100's for the to-do page except for accessibility.
-It is saying that because input.checkbox does not have a label, it cannot rate it a 100, which I don't understand because I put a label on the checkboxes in my main.js code.
+**Tech Achievement 2**I received a 100 in all 4 categories on lighthouse

 **Tech Achievement 3** I used MongoDB to save user data

+**Tech Achievement 4** I used github's authentication service as an alternative for user's to log in

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative